 Now as the surgeon lifts his blade to make a neat cut into the patient’s chest, Sally anticipates his every move.
 She darts around the operating theatre, adds numbers to a whiteboard as another pack of swabs are used and tears open the packaging for a ‘balloon pump’ inserted through an artery to support the heart.

-As an operating department practitioner (ODP) working for Hull and East Yorkshire Hospitals NHS Trust, it’s Sally’s job to know exactly what’s coming next.
+As an operating department practitioner (ODP) working for Hull University Teaching Hospitals NHS Trust, it’s Sally’s job to know exactly what’s coming next.